"The wide world is all about you:

 At least as far as external morphology is concerned, the difference between the genera Cyclura and Iguana is not fully clear-cut.
 The very name of the first genus (from the Greek "cyclos" - "circle", and "urus" - "tail") makes reference to the whorls of enlarged spine-like scales surrounding their tails.
 This trait is absent in Iguana but, in fact, one member among the cyclurids, namely Cyclura pinguis of the Puerto Rican insular bank, lacks those, as well.
 Perhaps the species of the two groups are all Iguana, but the matter does not seem to be settled.

-Members of the genus Cyclura, the rock iguanas, are endemic to the Greater Antilles and the Bahamas.
+Members of the genus Cyclura, the rock iguanas, are endemic to the Greater Antilles and The Bahamas.
 The genus formerly inhabited some of the northern Lesser Antilles, as well.
-Some of them, like the Cuban, Grand Cayman's, rhinoceros, Anegadan, and Mona Island's rock iguanas, are the largest lizards of the Americas.
-In fact, among West Indian terrestrial reptiles, they are surpassed in size only by the two native crocodiles and some of the Boa and Epicrates snakes.
+Some of them, like the Anegadan, Cuban, Grand Cayman's, rhinoceros and Mona Island's rock iguanas, are the largest lizards of the Americas.
+In fact, among West Indian terrestrial reptiles, they are surpassed in size only by the two native crocodiles and by some of the Boa and Epicrates snakes.

 Cyclurids mainly inhabit arid lowland forests, and are among their most picturesque denizens.
 Ponderous beasts when they contentedly patrol their territories with an almost crocodilian gait, they can run as fast as a man when fleeing danger.
 Usually timid and flighty, their temper may change suddenly when they feel cornered.
 A large individual can turn into a reptilian chainsaw in the blink of an eye and its sharp teeth, claws, and serrated tail might leave an assortment of welts and gashes on the human who carelessly attempts to hold it against its will.